o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/toolbars.md

 );
 ```

-Once the toolbar area is registered, external Gems can add new toolbars to the toolbar area via its string identifier.
+When the toolbar area is registered, external Gems can add new toolbars to the toolbar area via its string identifier.

-### Adding ToolBars
+## Adding toolbars

 ```
 int sortKey = 100;